On-Camera Styling Tips for Men and Women Presenting on Video (Part 2.)

 As I have mentioned previously, the camera tends to make you look bigger and heavier than you really are, so choose clothing that makes you look taller and emphasizes a narrow waist wherever possible.

-- Tailored shirts and tailored jackets with collars all help to provide shape and accentuate your feminine figure.
+• Tailored shirts and jackets with collars all help to provide shape and accentuate your feminine figure

 Watch your neckline!
 If you are filming front-on to camera realize that when you lean forward you can actually reveal more than you intend to!
-Unfortunately, I see this far too often in online video, and in my opinion it undermines the credibility of women who are selling business products or educational courses.
+Unfortunately, I see this far too often in video presentations, and in my opinion, it undermines the credibility of women who are selling business products or educational courses.
+Don’t let your wardrobe choice upstage you or your message.

-Bonus Skin Tip: With regard to skin exposure – if you want to show your arms, then cover up your neckline and vice versa.
-Showing both could look like a lot of skin exposure when operating within the confines of the cameras framing.
-If you want to show great legs, then cover up your top half and vice versa.
+Bonus Tip: With regard to skin exposure, if you want to show your arms, then cover up your neckline and vice versa.
+Showing both (depending on the cut of the neckline) can look like too much skin exposure when operating within the confines of the camera’s framing.
+Using the same principle, if you want to show great legs, then cover up your top half and vice versa.

 Wardrobe Tips for Men

-Men, if you are being filmed seated, make sure your socks are pulled up.
+If you are being filmed seated, make sure your socks are pulled up.
 We don’t want to see your hairy legs poking out from under your trousers!
+(Ooo…nice)

 Have Nicely-Styled Hair